Best CD rates for January 2022

 Perks: Citizens Access takes pride in its fee-free approach.
 Its CDs also give you the option of having your interest credited toward your principal or you can transfer it to another account.

-What to watch for: If you withdraw from your Citizens Access CD before it matures, a CD with a term of one year or shorter will be subject to a penalty of 90 days of interest on the CD balance.
-A long-term CD at Citizens Access will receive a penalty of 180 days of interest on the CD balance if there is an early withdrawal.
+What to watch for: If you withdraw from your one-year Citizens Access CD before it matures, you will be subject to a penalty of 90 days of interest on the CD balance.
+CDs with terms longer than one year at Citizens Access will receive a penalty of 180 days of interest on the CD balance if there is an early withdrawal.

 American Express National Bank: 6 months – 5 years, 0.10% APY – 0.55% APY; $0 Minimum Deposit to Open